 You have had a hail repair specialist look at your car, and they’re saying you’re looking at $7,000 to $8,000 in damage.
-You send the photos to your insurance adjuster, per his/her request, and their estimate comes in at $980.
+You then send the photos to your insurance adjuster, but their estimate comes in at $980.

 “What the heck?” you’re thinking.
 “How am I going to get this thing fixed?”

 What’s causing this is the fact that hail damage on cars is difficult to see, whether in person or via photos/virtual meetings.

 So how do you actually solve hard to see hail damage on car?

 Hail damage—like any other type of car damage—must be fixed ASAP, especially since it can further devalue your car if it’s not repaired for a while.

 However, if it’s hard to see the hail damage on your car, how can you know exactly how much it will cost to repair it?